Covid19 - Customers FAQs

 Booking with us gives you the reassurance that if you are unable to go on holiday because:

-- Transfer your holiday to new dates in 2020 or 2021, free of charge.
+- Transfer your holiday to new dates, free of charge.
 Alongside our property owners, we shall do everything we can to help you transfer your holiday to another date.
-Furthermore, if you choose the equivalent dates in 2021 (taking into account any changes in public or school holiday dates), and you booked before 15 September, we will freeze the price.
-If you decide to transfer your holiday to a different (non-equivalent) date in either 2020 or 2021, any difference in the price of your new dates will be applied or credited as appropriate at the time of transferring.
+If you decide to transfer your holiday to a different (non-equivalent) date, any difference in the price of your new dates will be applied or credited as appropriate at the time of transferring.

 All other booking terms and conditions remain unchanged.